dylan-lang/dylan-programming-book/source/perform.rst

 code even if the programmer does not fully declare all types (as would be required in most static languages).

-#. *Comparison with C:* Static languages such as C have little need for
+.. topic:: Comparison with C:

-   type inferencing, because the type of every value must be declared, and the types can be checked easily at compile time.
+   Static languages such as C have little need for type inferencing, because the type of every value must be declared, and the types can be checked easily at compile time.
 On the other hand, when a problem domain is ill-specified, the program is evolving through development, or a value may take on one of several types, the programmer must construct union types, and must use variant records or other bookkeeping to track the actual type of the value manually.

    Dylan automatically handles this bookkeeping and uses type inferencing to minimize the associated overhead.
 At the same time, when the type of a variable can change at run time, Dylan also automatically tracks the changing type.

 Some compilers have a facility for generating *performance warnings*, which inform you when type inferencing is not able to determine types